MUbarak123-56/fpl_team_optimization/README.md

 $$c1 = \lambda*\sum_{i=1}^{50} (x_i - 15)^2$$

-The dataset is ordered according to the position of the players, so the first 15 observations belong to defenders, the next 15 forwards, the next 5 goalkeepers and the final 15 midfielders.
+The dataset is ordered according to the position of the players, so the first 15 observations belong to defenders, the next 15 to forwards, the next 5 to goalkeepers and the final 15 to midfielders.

 #### 5 defenders' selection